 LEAK RESPONSE: Evacuate immediate area.
 Uncontrolled releases should be responded to by trained personnel using pre-planned procedures.
-Proper protective equipment, should be used in the event of a significant release from a single cylinder.
+Eliminate any possible source of ignition and provide maximum explosion-proof ventilation.
+Proper protective equipment, including fire protection, should be used in the event of a significant release from a single cylinder.
 Use only non-sparking tools.
 Call CHEMTREC (1-800-424-9300) for emergency assistance.
 Or if in Canada, call CANUTEC (613-996-6666).

 Attempt to close the main source valve prior to entering the area.
 If this does not stop the release (or if it is not possible to reach the valve), allow the gas to release in-place or remove it to a safe area and allow the gas to be released there.
 Protect personnel attempting to shut-off with water spray.
-Monitor the surrounding area for the level of Oxygen and Silane.
-The atmosphere must have at least 19.5 percent Oxygen available and the Silane level be below levels listed in Section 2 (Composition and Information on Ingredients) before non-emergency personnel can be allowed in the area without Self-Contained Breathing Apparatus.
+Monitor the surrounding area for combustible gas levels and the level of Oxygen.
+The atmosphere must have not more than 10% of the LEL of each component gas (see Section 5, Fire-Fighting Measures) and at least 19.5 percent Oxygen before non-emergency personnel can be allowed in the area without Self-Contained Breathing Apparatus and fire protection.